Classical-quantum gravity as quantum gravity in disguise: Discussion and conclusions

 \section{Discussion and conclusions}

-Two types of issues may arise in the construction of a CQ hybrid theory that describes classical gravity and quantum matter: First, consistency requirements such as Eq.~\eqref{eq:diffusion.decoherence.relation} must be compatible with the coefficients $D_{(n)i_1\ldots i_n}$ determined from general relativity and quantum field theory on curved backgrounds.
-Second, the compatibility with conservation laws presents an additional challenge.
-While angular momentum is not conserved in our rotationally invariant toy model (Section~\ref{sec:toy.model.example}), and simple semiclassical backreaction leads to nonconservation of energy \cite{uw:95}, it is not yet known if the scheme proposed in Ref.~\cite{o:23} exhibits the same properties.
+As shown in Section~\ref{sec:embedding.CQgravity.into.Qtheory}, the hybrid description admits a fully quantum realization on an enlarged Hilbert space, but two important consistency questions remain: First, requirements such as Eq.~\eqref{eq:diffusion.decoherence.relation} must be compatible with the coefficients $D_{(n)i_1\ldots i_n}$ determined from general relativity and quantum field theory on curved backgrounds.
+Second, compatibility with conservation laws presents an additional challenge.
+While angular momentum is not conserved in our rotationally invariant toy model (Section~\ref{sec:toy.model}), and similar CQ toy models as well as simple semiclassical backreaction lead to nonconservation of energy \cite{Oppenheim.etal:Quantum:2023,Unruh.Wald:PhysRevD:1995}, it is not yet known whether the fully relativistic scheme proposed in Ref.~\cite{Oppenheim:PhysRevX:2023} exhibits the same properties.

 If such an incompatibility is indeed present, it is possible that the relevant violation timescale significantly exceeds our lifetime, or even that of our universe.
 Therefore, even if a hybrid model predicts that conservation laws may be violated in gravity-matter interactions, such violations may not be detectable by quasilocal observers.